wattsra/docker-compose-mqtt-influxdb-grafana/README.md

 ```

 You should see all the four containers running continuously, and not restarting.
-If any of them is restarting, you can use `docker logs `_container_ to see its
+If any of them is restarting, you can use `docker logs <container-name>` to see its
-logs, or `docker exec -it _container_ sh` to run a shell in the container.
+logs, or `docker exec -it <container-name> sh` to run a shell in the container.

 To shut down your containers, e.g. if you need to change the settings, run
 ```sh
    docker-compose down
 ```

-You can now test your Granafa at http://<your-host-ip>:3000.
+You can now test your Granafa at http://<your-server-ip>:3000.
 See below how to
 log in to and configure Grafana, and how to get the data flowing.

 The Mosquitto username and passwords are `mqttuser` and `mqttpassword`.
-To change these, see the `Optional: Update mosquitto credentials` section below.
+To change these, see the **Optional: Update mosquitto credentials** section below.

 ## Grafana setup